Minuscule 28

-Minuscule 28 (in the Gregory-Aland numbering of New Testament manuscripts), ε 168 (in the Soden of New Testament manuscripts), formerly known as Colbertinus 4705, is a Greek minuscule manuscript of the New Testament, written on vellum.
+Minuscule 28, formerly known as Colbertinus 4705, is a Greek minuscule manuscript of the New Testament, written on vellum.
+It is designated by the siglum 28 in the Gregory-Aland numbering of New Testament manuscripts, and ε 168 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been dated to the 11th-century.
 It contains marginal notes (marginalia), and has several gaps.